Northside Christian College staff consider teaching more than a job; it’s a calling, a mission and a ministry.

 This moment of genuine warmth shows quiet encouragement from Mr David, our well-loved and respected Head of Science.
 His Year 12 Biology class are in a study period and Mr David walks around the room checking on how each student is coping with exams.

 Mrs Donnan, a Librarian, greets a Junior School student on Book Week Character Day at Northside Christian College.
-Mrs Donnan is dressed as The Mad Hatter from Alice in Wonderland which matches her fun personality and amplifies her excitement for reading.
+Mrs Donnan is dressed as The Mad Hatter from Alice in Wonderland - which matches her enthusiasm and excitement for reading!

 Mrs Belz encourages her Year 3 class to develop their skills as independent learners.
 Here she gives a hint to a student as they work in their Maths books.
 She patiently waits to see what the student thinks the problem is asking.